 Since the site is quite large you should consider spending a good amount of time in order to explore it properly.

-Walking around and Shopping
+Walking around and Shopping in Athens

 Athens is a lively and beautiful city.
 After we left the Agora we found ourselves strolling around the cobblestone shopping streets.
 Since the streets are closed to all motor vehicles, it was very convenient to walk around and shop.

 Even though Athens is full of amazing restaurants and cafes, we went back to our hotel to have lunch.
-We had a three courses meal, all greek food.
+We had three courses of meal, all greek food.
 Perhaps I should mention, it was more on the modern style of greek food, and it was delicious.

 After lunch, our taxi (Taxi Transfer Athens) picked us up to take us around for our sunset tour.

 Beach and a Lake with Thermal Springs

 We drove towards the south of Athens, the farther away we got from downtown, the prettier the road got until we had an amazing view of the Mediterranean Sea.
 We stopped next to the beach.
 It was very quiet and peaceful, we really needed to stay there for some time to relax after a busy day in the city.
 After our break, we headed to Vouliagmeni Lake, which is a natural spring water lake.
 The water of the lake is always warm so you can go for a swim no matter which season you visit.
 We didn’t have time to swim, but we took some nice photos and left.

 Go to Temple of Poseidon to Watch the Sunset